 Diversify Your Revenue Streams

 You’ve probably heard, “Don’t put all your eggs in one basket.”
-This rings true with your revenue streams if you’re trying to future-proof your business finances too.
+This rings true with your revenue streams if you’re trying to future-proof your business finances, too.

 Start by exploring your current offerings to see if you can make minor adjustments to create an additional revenue stream.
 For instance, can you bundle more services or break services apart?
-Can you offer something that compliments your existing services or turn what you’re doing into a subscription-based service to create more stable recurring revenue?
+Can you offer something that complements your existing services or turn what you’re doing into a subscription-based service to create more stable recurring revenue?

-It’s also helpful to look into referral programs, and whether you can earn bonuses for sending your clients to other businesses you know and trust.
-Some companies also leverage affiliate marketing but consider how this might impact your business branding and conversions before moving forward.
+It’s also helpful to look into referral programs and whether you can earn bonuses for sending your clients to other businesses you know and trust.
+Some companies also leverage affiliate marketing, but consider how this might impact your business branding and conversions before moving forward.

 Cut Back on Your Expenses